Ben Stokes: 2017 South Africa, Champions Trophy and West Indies

 Stokes scored his second ODI century against South Africa in the lead-up to the Champions Trophy, and in the tournament itself his third, against Australia.
 He was also named as part of the 'Team of the Tournament' at the 2017 Champions Trophy by the ICC.

-He scored 299 runs, including a century at The Oval, and took 7 wickets in a four Test series against South Africa.
+Stokes scored 299 runs, including a century at The Oval, and took 7 wickets in a four Test series against South Africa.
 In a three Test series against West Indies, he scored 228 runs and took 9 wickets.
 At Headingley, in the second Test, he scored his fourth Test century, and at Lord's in the third, he took a career best 6–22 with the ball.

 2019 Cricket World Cup

 In April 2019, Stokes was named in England's squad for the 2019 Cricket World Cup.

 In the opening match of the tournament against South Africa, he made a score of 89 runs from 79 balls, claimed two wickets, ran out Dwaine Pretorius and took two catches to be declared "Man of the Match" in a comprehensive 104-run win for England.
 His catch to dismiss Andile Phehlukwayo has been described as "one of the greatest catches of all time".

 Stokes produced multiple standout performances with the bat later in the group stage.
 Stokes was left stranded on 82*, as England were bowled out for 212 in a surprise 20-run defeat to Sri Lanka.
 He again proved to be the only resistance to Australia's bowling attack in their following match, by scoring 89 runs in a chase of 286.
 England ultimately fell short by 64 runs as they were bowled out for 221.
 In a must-win match against India in the following group match, Stokes played a very important innings, scoring a quick-fire 79 runs in 54 balls, as England won by 31 runs.

 In the final against New Zealand, he scored 84*, including 2 sixes in the final over (one traditional and one due to overthrows after a ball bounced off Stokes' bat to the boundary), to tie the game.
 He then batted in the super over with Jos Buttler, which again was a tie, but England won the match on the boundary countback rule then in place.
 For this performance, he was named man of the match for the second time in the tournament.

 He was named in the "Team of the Tournament" for the 2019 World Cup by the ICC.